Bills rally to beat Rams 35-32 after blowing 25-point lead

 Rams: S Jordan Fuller did not return after sustaining a shoulder injury in the first half.

-Bills: WR John Brown did not return after sustaining a calf injury in the first half. ...
-S Micah Hyde hurt his left ankle in the fourth quarter.
+Bills: WR John Brown injured a calf in the first half and did not return. ...
+S Micah Hyde hurt his left ankle in the fourth quarter, but returned after missing just one play.

 UP NEXT